AlexSeferidis/EE2-Project/README.md

 # EE2-Project

-This is branch is dedicated to the Cython and Python implementation's of the Mandelbrot Set visualisation.
+This is branch is dedicated to the Cython and Python implementations of the Mandelbrot Set visualisation.
 It is designed to set a benchmark for which our hardware implementation should beat as to justify our system design.

 ### How to run the benchmark: